brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/demos/5_ArcSQLHowtoSetup.md

 ### Steps to Enable Azure Arc

-> You can perform all these steps using the Azure Cloud Shell, which is an integrated CLI environment available directly in the Azure portal.
+> You can perform all these following steps using the Azure Cloud Shell, which is an integrated CLI environment available directly in the Azure portal.
+> - `Azure Arc Data Controller`: Not required for this scenario.
+> - `Azure Connected Machine Agent`: Used to onboard the Azure VM to Azure Arc.
+> - `Azure Extension for SQL Server`: Installed to manage the SQL Server instance through Azure Arc.

 1. **Open Azure Cloud Shell**:
    - Go to the Azure Portal.